Azure/azure-policy/samples/GuestConfiguration/installed-application-linux/deployIfNotExists/README.md

-This policy definition uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to ensures that the requirements are deployed to audit if a VM is missing applications that must be installed.
+This policy definition uses [Azure Policy Guest Configuration](https://docs.microsoft.com/governance/policy/concepts/guest-configuration) to ensures that the requirements are deployed to audit if a VM is missing specified applications that must be installed.
 The requirements include a Guest Configuration assignment, a managed identity, and the Guest Configuration extension.
 It's part of a policy initiative that deploys both the **audit** and **deployIfNotExists** policy definitions needed by Guest Configuration.
 Read about the initiative definition [here](../README.md).